benrwoodard/timecardassistant/README.md

 starttc('clientname', 'project name')
 ```

+This function creates a ‘ps’ object which is used in the `donetc()`
+function to create the final record for the activity on the ‘timecard’
+object.

+#### Adjusting activity started time

 If you have missed the time when you started and want to start the
 activity to a previous time then you simply use the ‘started’ argument.

 Each hour is calculated as 100% or 1.
 To set the time to be exactly 30
-minutes before the curren time you would run the following:
+minutes before the current time you would run the following:

 ``` r
 starttc('clientname', 'project name', started = .5)